 The UAVSAR InSAR profile application handles much larger data volumes than the vector data setup in the previous section.
 Currently the QuakeSim InSAR profile tool uses unwrapped interferometric phase images and DEM data.
 New functions under development will extract information from the interferogram, amplitude (amp1 and amp2), and correlation images.
 This triples the total volume of images handled by the tool to nearly 8TB.
 We address this issue with two solutions.
 The first solution adds compression to the UAVSAR images to reduce the total data volume.
 The second uses a two-tier data server and application server architecture to scale up the service.

 Compression has two benefits: one is reducing the network traffic to transfer UAVSAR images to the cloud, the other is decreasing the total storage requirement on the cloud.
 Geospatial Data Abstraction Library (GDAL) offers three lossless compression methods for GeoTIFF: LZW, Deflate and Packbits.
 Testing different compression methods shows that the deflate method has the best compression results for single band UAVSAR images (Table 1).
 Packbits is a simple run-length encoding compression n scheme, and it works for two images (UNW and COR) with lots of adjacent same values.
-For DEM data (HGT.grd), it doesn’t provide any compression.
+For DEM data (HGT.grd), it does not provide any compression.

 Table 1.
 File sizes for different compression methods